ryanmasri13/kickstarter-recommender/reports/lebanon_deep_case_study.md

 4. Adding a concrete number to your blurb (e.g., page count, run time, dimensions) tends to help.  *(SHAP=-0.052)*
 5. Your planned launch day-of-week (Saturday) is associated with lower success.
 Tuesdays and Wednesdays tend to perform best.  *(SHAP=-0.051)*

 **Reading:** The hardest case for the recommender.
 Country=LB is rare in the training data (most Kickstarter campaigns are US/GB/CA), the duration is over the sweet spot, and there's no video.
-This is precisely the under-represented profile the proposal targets — and exactly where the model's confidence is weakest.
+This is precisely the under represented profile the proposal targets, and exactly where the model's confidence is weakest.
 We surface that uncertainty rather than hide it.

 ---

 ## What this case study does and doesn't show

 **Does show:**
 - The recommender works on Lebanon-related campaigns at the same shape it works elsewhere — when the model flags risk, the failure rate is   meaningfully higher; when it predicts a win, success is more likely.
 - The advice it surfaces is concrete and feature-specific, not generic.
 - The most common Lebanon-campaign failure modes mirror the global ones: overlong duration, no video, oversized goal.

 **Does NOT show:**
-- Statistical reliability of subgroup metrics — N is far too small.
+- Statistical reliability of subgroup metrics — N is way too small.
 - That following the advice would have changed outcomes — the model is correlational and the case studies cannot establish causation.
-- That campaigns from Lebanon (country=LB) are well-represented — they   are not, and Persona 3 highlights this.
+- That campaigns from Lebanon (country=LB) are well-represented, since they definitely are not, and especially Persona 3 highlights this.